MoltonMontro/TestDocs/docs/source/CuratedMaps.rst

 **Asset Validation**: Running the game with the [-ValidateAssets](ValidateAssets.md) command-line flag should not produce any warnings or errors.

-**English Text**: Having an English-speaking member of the mod team is recommended, and [MoltonMontro](mailto:moltonmontro@smartlydressedgames.com) has offered to help with English-related questions.
+**English Text**: Having an English-speaking member of the mod team is recommended, and `MoltonMontro <mailto:moltonmontro@smartlydressedgames.com>`_ has offered to help with English-related questions.
 Most importantly in this regard is proper punctuation and grammar: while native English speakers can easily read incorrect punctuation, it is very helpful for non-native readers.
 Ironically this paragraph probably has some punctuation errors.

 **Project Organization**: To prevent unintended assets from being exported into asset bundles, convention is to separate the project files into Sources and MasterBundle directories.
 Hawaii is split between a directory called "HawaiiMasterBundle" in the project root, and a Sources directory which contains all of the .blend, .mb, .xcf, .psd, .ai, etc files.
 When exporting the asset bundle this ensures only game files like .fbx and .prefab are included.